valdelaseras/pedestal/README.md

 A very simple, basic SCSS 'pedestal' to accelerate new project setups.

-Pedestal provides a solid and consistent base to work from, creating a super easy-to-implement responsive, flexible and consistent layout.
-Some basic variables are provided that can be easily overridden and to start your project near hassle-free.
+Pedestal provides a solid and systematic base to work from, creating a super easy-to-implement responsive, flexible and consistent layout.
+Some basic variables are provided that can be easily overridden and to start a new project hassle-free.

 ## installation